localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 -   Installs the `localstack` CLI alongside setting up configurations & wrapper scripts
 -   Starts the LocalStack container with or without the pro capabilities, depending on whether a valid CI Key is provided

-The GitHub Action allowed us to set up LocalStack and related tooling for running our test suite in CI by using the following simple workflow step:
+The GitHub Action allowed us to set up LocalStack and related tooling for running our test suite in CI by using a simple workflow step:

 ```yaml
 - name: Start LocalStack